unmateo/toybank/README.md

 The following features have not been developed because of time constraints.
 Next to each of them, you'll find how I'd have probably approached them

+- docstrings: at least in the Services, as they hold some business rules
 - logging: a thin layer upon python's standard logging module providing an abstraction over it
 - config: [pydantic's settings management](https://pydantic-docs.helpmanual.io/usage/settings/) allows secrets, defaults and validations
 - error handling: custom business exceptions that get automatically translated into the suitable API response